noraconrad/noraconrad/README.md

 **Operations & Analytics Engineer**

-I build data systems that actually ship.
+I build data systems that work out of the box.
 Over 13 years in CPG, I've shifted from traditional data and ops consulting to directly engineering the tools my clients need—combining no-code platforms, AI automation, and frontend development to move from analysis to actionable infrastructure.

 ## What I Do